soywod/unfog/README.md

-# ⌚ unfog
+# ⌚ Unfog
-A simple CLI to manage your tasks and track your time, written in Haskell.
+A simple task and time manager, written in [Haskell](https://www.haskell.org).

 ## Table of contents